 Second, it was not easy to walk up the hills!
 The sand wasn’t very easy to climb and small children may need help.

-This is the highlight of the visit for us.
+If you time it right you can be sledding as the sunsets.
 Sledding while the sun set on the desert dunes and the stars began to come out was the most magical moment and it is something I will never forget.

 Take a Drive Around the White Sand Dunes